Teddy Tail: The Foxwell era

+But, even before April 1933, The Foxwell era had started abroad in Finland 15.
+November 1931 in the Turku town newspaper Uusi Aura.
+Foxwell characters were adventuring there with a daily picture until fifth of January 1933 with 7 different adventures, all these possibly never published in England.
+Anyway after a thorough rehearsal in the finnish newspaper, Foxwell was ready to continue characters adventures in England.
+It is not known why the 7 stories were published abroad before the Foxwell era started in Daily Mail.

 Teddy Tail annuals were issued from 1933 to 1940.
 Merchandising, following similar successes with Mickey Mouse were popular, such items as small toys, cut-outs, jigsaws and Teddy Tail biscuits were made.

 The 'Teddy Tail League' was started also in 1933, which involved members receiving enamel badges, birthday cards and free advice on Pets or Hobbies, similar to the Pip, Squeak and Wilfred and Bobby Bear clubs.
 Special events and public activities were announced in the Daily Mail.
 In the 1936 Annual, mention is made of "750,000 members".
 You had to collect six 'seals' from the Daily Mail newspaper to enrol and get the badge and Membership rules card and learn of Teddy Tail's 'secret sign'.
 You could add 12 more 'seals' to get the Sports Badge according to the 1934 annual.

 Foxwell died whilst on service in 1943, bringing an end to the series until 1949.

 Later revivals

 In 1949, Teddy Tail was revived with illustrators Arthur ‘Spot’ Potts, Tony Hawes (1929–1997) and William St. John Glenn (1904–1974) drawing him.
 This time he was very anthropomorphised being now a skinny human type character in the vein of Bugs Bunny and the redesigned Mickey Mouse, but still generally similar to the Foxwell creation.
 The annuals were issued from 1949 to c.1962.